Anurag2575/DSA/README.md

-This is a repository for DSA Questions on LeetCode in C++.
+This is a repository for DSA Questions on LeetCode.